Australia’s Qantas airline to cut 6,000 jobs as virus hits

 Australian Prime Minister Scott Morrison said it wanted to help former Qantas employees suffering from the “terrible job losses” to find new work in other parts of the economy.

-He said he retained hope for the Australian economy, especially after the International Monetary Fund pointed out it was navigating the financial crisis better than most other developed economies.
+He said he remained optimistic about the Australian economy, especially after the International Monetary Fund pointed out it was navigating the financial crisis better than most other developed nations.

 “And that’s where the hope comes from,” Morrison told reporters in Sydney.
 “Because the hope says that we’re on our way back.
 And as hard as these days are, there are better days ahead.”